RohitRamSharma/Airline-Passengers-Tickets-Sales-Prediction-using-Time-Series-Forecasting/README.md

 • Performed ADF test for stationarity & used ARIMA, SARIMA, Prophet and XGBoosT to predict future sales.

-• Achieved best accuracy of 19.23% MAPE in SARIMA & 34.26 RMSE by implementing the Prophet model.
+• Achieved best accuracy of 19.23% MAPE in SARIMA & 14.27% MAPE by implementing the Prophet model.

 ### Dataset